Laine Scales

 Books:

-Scales, T.L. and Maxwell, M. (2019) “Doing the Word’: Southern Baptists’ Carver School of Church Social Work and its predecessors, 1907-1997.
-University of Tennessee Press.
+Scales, T.L. and Maxwell, M. (2019).
+“Doing the Word’: Southern Baptists’ Carver School of Church Social Work and its Predecessors, 1907-1997.
+Knoxville, TN, University of Tennessee Press.

 Scales, T.L. and Howell, J.A. eds.
-(2018) Christian Faith and University Life: Stewards of the Academy: New York: Palgrave.
+(2018).
+Christian Faith and University Life: Stewards of the Academy:.
+New York: Palgrave.

 Scales, T.L., Singletary, J., & Cooper, H.S.
 (2016 and 2011).
 Social Environments and Human Behavior: Contexts for Practice with Groups, Organizations, Communities, and Social Movements.
 1st and second editions.
 Oxford University Press.